isomerpages/mccy-harmonycircle/example-resource/religion/_posts/2021-05-17-post-bahai-faith-a-belief-in-the-oneness-of-religion-and-humanity.md

 ---
-title: "Bahá’í Faith: A Belief in the Oneness of Religion and Humanity"
+title: "Bahá’í Faith: A Belief In The Oneness Of Religion And Humanity"
 date: 2021-05-17
 permalink: /resources/religion/bahai-faith
 layout: post
 ---

 ### A Belief in the Oneness of Religion and Humanity